ONE The Western Wall, Jerusalem

 TWO Temple Mount, Jerusalem

-This is the place which holds the most religious significance in the world for Jews and Muslims alltogether.
+This is the place which holds the most religious significance in the world for Jews and Muslims altogether.
 The Dome of the Rock harbours the planet’s most important rock, namely the one where the Muslims believed the world was created and where Mohamed rose to the heavens, but also where the Jews believe God created Adam and the world and where Solomon built the First Temple.
 Judaism considers this place as the most sacred of all, where God’s presence is most felt.

 Temple Mount is only accessible to non-Muslims at very specific visiting times, going through one checkpoint located on the right side of the Western Wall – the wooden bridge you see near the women’ s prayer section of the wall.
 Entering the Dome of the Rock is exclusively reserved to Muslims.
 Even so, a visit to the site is a must: Temple Mount is a large hilltop located on the other side of the Western Wall, which includes a vast, serene square, the Al-Aqsa Mosque and the Dome of the Rock.

-THREE Old Jaffo, Tel Aviv – Yaffo
+THREE Old Jaffa, Tel Aviv

 The most beautiful area in Tel Aviv, its ancient fortress with winding cobbled streets and the old harbour hold the true soul of the city.